DJDanl/cpp-docs.pt-br/docs/standard-library/multiset-class.md

 ### <a name="parameters"></a>Parâmetros

+*right*<br/>
-*à direita* o multiset do argumento que fornece os elementos a serem trocados com o multiset de destino.
+ O multiset do argumento que fornece os elementos a serem trocados com o multiset de destino.

 ### <a name="remarks"></a>Comentários